 Ultram comes in tablet form.

-The FDA-approved label for Ultram lists common side effects including dizziness, seizures, rash, hallucinations, fever, problems with coordination, fainting, nausea, vomiting, and diarrhea.
+The FDA-approved label for Ultram lists common side effects including dizziness, drowsiness, nausea, constipation, sweating and itching.

-Rare but serious side effects listed for Ultram include seizures, addiction, respiratory depression, and severe allergic reactions.
+Rare but serious side effects listed for Ultram include serotonin syndrome, suicidal thoughts or behaviors, head trauma, interactions with drugs and alcohol, seizures, addiction, respiratory depression, and severe allergic reactions.

 For more details about this treatment, visit: